codeschool-kiddo-level-1-complete/dojo_rules/introduction.md

-I love Ruby and JavaScript!
+*I love Ruby and JavaScript!
+*I suck at Git
-I suck at Git
+*I suck at Git so, so badly